WebAssembly/WASI/proposals/clocks/wasi-clocks.abi.md

   Read the current value of the clock.

-  As this the clock is monotonic, calling this function repeatedly will produce a sequence of non-decreasing values.
+  The clock is monotonic, therefore calling this function repeatedly will produce a sequence of non-decreasing values.
 ##### Params